 However, it can be difficult to understand all the different kinds of costs.
 You must pay attention to the different costs such as the transport price per item, production or transaction costs.
 We have gathered all relevant information on transportation costs in the supply chain with more details here.

-We help you shipping your cargo for the first time
+We help you shipping your containers for the first time

 Do you have further questions?
 Just visit our FAQ section to find the answers to the most frequently asked questions around your first shipment.

 If you still have additional questions, we have 24/7 online chat support with our Customer Care Ninjas always ready to help you out.
 Our Twillers are here for you in 30 different languages, in more than 150 countries all over the world.
-You can reach them via our chat function, email or phone.
+You can reach them via our chat function or email.
 It is that easy.